deltaDAO/mvg-portal/content/pages/privacy/en.md

 title: Privacy Policy
 ---

+## Terms and Conditions

+Welcome to Ocean Enterprise!
+By accessing our website ("the Site") and using any of our services, you agree to the following terms and conditions ("Terms").

+### Copyright and Trademarks

+The content on the Site, including but not limited to text, graphics, logos, images, and software, is the property of **Ocean Enterprise Collective e.V. (in the following OEC, we, us, our)** and is protected by copyright laws.
+You may download and print content for non-commercial purposes only, provided that you retain all copyright and other proprietary notices.
+The Ocean Enterprise logo, brand, and product names are trademarks of OEC.

+### Disclaimer

+The information on the Site is provided "as is" and without warranty of any kind, either express or implied, including but not limited to warranties of merchantability or fitness for a particular purpose.
+OEC does not guarantee the accuracy, completeness, or timeliness of the information on the Site.
+OEC may make changes to the Site and the information on it at any time without notice.

+### Links to Third-Party Sites

+The Site may contain links to third-party websites or resources.
+These links are provided for your convenience only and do not signify OEC's endorsement of the content on those websites or resources.
+OEC is not responsible for the content on those websites or resources and disclaims any liability for any damages arising from your use of them.

+### Limitation of Liability

+In no event shall OEC, its affiliates, or its licensors be liable for any direct, indirect, special, or consequential damages arising out of or in connection with your use of the Site or our services.
+This includes, but is not limited to, lost profits, business interruption, or loss of programs or data, even if OEC has been advised of the possibility of such damages.

+### Applicable Law

+These Terms shall be governed by and construed in accordance with the laws of Germany, without giving effect to any principles of conflicts of law.
+Any legal action arising out of or relating to these Terms or your use of the Site shall be brought in the courts of Germany.

+### Compliance with Local Laws

+OEC operates from its headquarters in Germany and makes no representation that the Site or our services are appropriate or available for use in other locations.
+If you access the Site or our services from outside Germany, you are responsible for complying with the laws of your jurisdiction.

+### Changes to the Terms

+OEC reserves the right, at its sole discretion, to change, modify, add, or remove portions of these Terms at any time.
+It is your responsibility to check these Terms periodically for changes.
+Your continued use of the Site following the posting of changes will mean that you accept and agree to the changes.

+### Contact Us

+For any questions or concerns regarding these Terms, please contact us at **info@oceanenterprise.io**.

+---

+## Privacy Policy

+_Last updated on June 5, 2025._

-This privacy policy informs you about how Ocean Protocol Foundation Ltd. (in the following OPF, we, us, our) processes your personal data.
+This privacy policy informs you about how **Ocean Enterprise Collective e.V. (in the following OEC, we, us, our)** processes your personal data.
 Moreover, this privacy policy informs you about your rights.

-## 1. Contact details of the controller
+### 1. Contact details of the controller

 The controller pursuant to the EU General Data Protection Regulation ("GDPR") for the processing of your personal data is:

-Ocean Protocol Foundation Ltd.
-The Commerze @ Irving
-1 Irving Place, #08-11
-369546 Singapore
+**Ocean Enterprise Collective e.V.**
+Carmerstrasse 18
+10623 Berlin
+Germany

-E-mail: gdpr@oceanprotocol.com
+E-mail: **info@oceanenterprise.io**

-## 2. What's personal data?
+### 2. What's personal data?

 Personal data is any information that can be directly or indirectly associated with you.
-OPF processes the following personal data.
+OEC processes the following personal data.

-- Log file data including IP addresses: Logfile data including IP addresses are processed when visiting our website.
+- **Log file data including IP addresses:** Logfile data including IP addresses are processed when visiting our website.
-- E-mail: If you contact OPF via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).
+- **E-mail:** If you contact OEC via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).

-You can find further information about the processing of your personal data in the chapter “Processing operations according to Article 13 GDPR”.
+You can find further information about the processing of your personal data in the chapter "Processing operations according to Article 13 GDPR".

-## 3. Processing operations according to Article 13 GDPR
+### 3. Processing operations according to Article 13 GDPR

-### 3.1 Providing our website and creating log files
+#### 3.1 Providing our website and creating log files

 We host our website with Webflow (Webflow, Inc. located at 398 11th Street, 2nd Floor, San Francisco, CA 94103, USA).
 When you visit our website, Webflow collects and uses your IP address and creates logfiles including your IP address.